lleitep3/poliglot-playground/README.md

 ## Running The code

-In order to maintain the things simple, I configurated a node project to run script with `npm` command.
+In order to maintain the things simple, to run any code you need to run just the `docker-compose` command.

 All the code run in docker containers.